-Buddy programs are a fantastic part of many schools.
+‘Buddies’ or buddy programs are a fantastic part of many schools.
 Students in their first year of school (a.k.a.
 Prep, Kindergarten, Foundation) are partnered with a student from an older grade for activities and fun.
 Buddy systems aren’t just beneficial for the younger students, they help older students understand how important they are, as an individual, within their school context.
 Big buddies can see how who they are and how they think/act/behave contributes to school culture.
-Buddies might play games together, practise sight words or read books… Regardless of the activity, the benefit is in the familiarity and friendship that is forged between the little buddy and their big buddy!
+Buddies might play games together, practise sight words or read books…regardless of the activity, the benefit is in the familiarity and friendship that is forged between the little buddy and their big buddy!
 Are you looking for some fun buddies activity ideas?

 Creating a Buddy Book